-Guide to This Document
+1.2 Guide to This Document

-- This chapter, "Introduction and Roadmap," describes the scope and organization of this guide. - Chapter 2, "Understanding WebLogic jCOM," provides an overview of the Java to COM Service.
-It also describes WebLogic jCOM components and features. - Chapter 3, "Calling into WebLogic Server from a COM Client Application," describes how to access WebLogic Server from a COM client application using WebLogic Server jCOM. - Chapter 4, "Calling into a COM Application from WebLogic Server," describes how to access a COM client application from WebLogic Server using WebLogic Server jCOM. - Chapter 5, "A Closer Look at the jCOM Tools," describes how to programatically manage your jCOM applications using value-added WebLogic jCOM tools. - Chapter 6, "Upgrading Considerations," describes how to use Multicasting to enable the delivery of messages to a select group of hosts that subsequently forward the messages to subscribers.
+- This chapter, Chapter 1, "Introduction and Roadmap," describes the scope and organization of this guide. - Chapter 2, "Understanding WebLogic jCOM," provides an overview of the Java to COM Service.
+It also describes WebLogic jCOM components and features. - Chapter 3, "Calling into WebLogic Server from a COM Client Application," describes how to access WebLogic Server from a COM client application using WebLogic Server jCOM.

+- Chapter 4, "Calling into a COM Application from WebLogic Server," describes how to access a COM client application from WebLogic Server using WebLogic Server jCOM. - Chapter 5, "A Closer Look at the jCOM Tools," describes how to programatically manage your jCOM applications using value-added WebLogic jCOM tools.

-Related Documentation
+1.3 Related Documentation